mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 The book is divided into 5 sections.

-### Part One—Preparing the Mind for Logic
+### Part One-Preparing the Mind for Logic
 This section talks about the preparations we need to make in order to think and reason well.
-* Facts—objective facts of the external world.
+* Facts-objective facts of the external world.
-* Ideas—are the "representations" of the objective facts.
+* Ideas-are the "representations" of the objective facts.
-* Mind—ours and those of others.
+* Mind-ours and those of others.
-* Words—are the linguistic expression of ideas and the building blocks of language.
+* Words-are the linguistic expression of ideas and the building blocks of language.
-* Statements—are propositions which are the building blocks of logic.
+* Statements-are propositions which are the building blocks of logic.
-* Knowledge—consists of objective facts, ideas and words.
+* Knowledge-consists of objective facts, ideas and words.

-### Part Two—The Basic Principles of Logic
+### Part Two-The Basic Principles of Logic
 This section talks about the principles of logic that governs logical thinking.
 First principles are self-evident and cannot be proven like an an axiom that cannot be deduced from any other within a system.

 * The principle of identity.